 The tablelands of the Central Sudetes (please see this map and study its description) are bounded on the northwest and the northeast by the Kamienne (Stone) Mountains - several ranges of hills made of hard volcanic rocks, namely porphyries, late-Paleozoic of age and reddish in colour.
 The eastern part of these mountains, which straddles the Czech-Polish border east from the upper course of the Ścinawka River (and the national road 35), is called the Suche (Dry) Mountains by Poles, whereas Czechs call them the Javoří (Sycamore Maple) Mountains.
 They are all covered with woods in which sycamore maple trees are not uncommon, so there is no mystery behind the Czech name.
 But one may wonder why such green hills have been labelled "dry."
-The answer lies in many dry valleys and few springs within the area.
-The hills have steep slopes, are formed of impermeable rock and the soil layer is thin.
-As a result, the rain which hasn't been intercepted by vegetation runs off fairly quickly.
+The answer lies in many dry valleys and few springs, which results from, as you may guess, the geologic features of the area.

 German name: Heidelberg